square/square-java-sdk/doc/client.md

 ## SquareClient Class

-Gateway interface for the library, this acts as a factory for Apis, it holds the state of the SDK.
+The gateway for the SDK.
+This class acts as a factory for the Apis and also holds the configuration of the SDK.

-### Api
+### API

 | Name | Description | Return Type |
 |  --- | --- | --- |